-- Electronic claims must be submitted by the Subscriber and registered on Caremark.com; - 2.
-Log in at Caremark.com on either the Caremark website or the CVS Caremark mobile app; - 3.
-Click on Plan & Benefits, next click on "Submit a Prescription Claim, and follow the prompts; - 4.
-Complete all information as requested; - Attach original bills to the claim form and make sure the bills include the patient's name, date dispensed, pharmacy name, quantity dispensed, dosage dispensed, and billed price of the medication; and, - 6.
-Review under Final Review and click the signature box before submitting.
-You will receive a confirmation number for your records.
+- 1. Electronic clams can be submitted at www.
+OptumRx.com;

+- 2. Log in and select Forms;

+- 3. Select File a form online;

+- 4. Complete all information as requested;

+- 5. Attach original bills to the claim form and make sure the bills include the patient's name, date dispensed, pharmacy name, quantity dispensed, dosage dispensed, and billed price of the medication; and,

+- 6. Review submission and submit the reques